wilfred11/dropconnect/README.md

 Using values p1=0.9723, p2=0.9791, n1=10000, n2=10000

-abs(z_score) = 3.12
+abs(z-score) = 3.12

 Using the following code snippet one can generate a standard normal distribution.
-To get the critical value, the value above which the z_score should be considered different, use the allowed error and the ppf function.
+To get the critical value, the value above which the z-score should be considered different, use the allowed error and the ppf function.
 The ppf function the percent point function returns the z-value at which some arbitrary part of the data is included in the normal curve.
 As I want to assert whether the success values for the samples are different, and I have no expectancy whether one sample p will be bigger or smaller than the other I need to halve the allowed error to get a critical value at one side.

 This critical value is 1.96 when using an allowed error of 0.05.

+#### Get the critical value for an allowed error
 Half of 0.05 (allowed error) is 0.025, and 1-0.025 is 0.975.
 When using 0.975 in the ppf function it returns the critical value of 1.96.
 The idea behind this critical value is that 2.5% of the data will be in the region beyond the critical value (one tail).
 The other 2.5% of the data will be in the other tail, beyond the critical value of -1.96.

 The code to get the critical value.
 D=norm() will create a standardized normal distribution (with mean =0, and sd=1)